A Hometown Local Bank With Plenty of Tech Savvy

 The bank has had a temporary headquarters on Oleander Drive for the past five years; they are currently constructing a branch on Grissom Parkway which will be the new center for the Myrtle Beach area— set to open in April 2019.

-“We’re excited about this because it’s going to be similar in construction, offerings, and feel to the recently opened Market Common branch,” says Bryan Lenertz.
+“We’re excited about this because it’s going to be similar in construction, offerings, and feel to the recently opened Market Common branch,” says Bryan Lenertz, Horry County executive for the bank.
 “It will be inviting and customer engaging, with a coffee bar and the latest technology.”

-Bryan Lenertz has been working for Anderson Brother’s Bank for the past seven years as the Horry County Executive, overseeing eight branches throughout the region.
+Bryan Lenertz has been working for Anderson Brother’s Bank for the past seven years, overseeing eight branches throughout the region.
 He chose to work for Anderson Brothers after meeting David, the president.

 In addition to the new branches, this year, Anderson Brothers is also remodeling their North Myrtle Beach branch inside and out.